![]() |

 Paste Wax Lacquer Poured-On Epoxy

 Yes!
-Copper veneer is suitable for counter tops and desktops as long as you adequately protect it.
+Copper veneer is suitable for counter tops and desktops as long as you adequately protect it with a poured-on epoxy finish.

 If protected with wax or lacquer, it is possible that the patina could be scratched off.
 If this is a major concern, consider using an epoxy finish.